ovh/docs/pages/web/domains/transfer_incoming_generic_domain/guide.en-ie.md

 excerpt: 'Find out how to transfer a generic domain name to OVHcloud'
 section: Transfer
 order: 01
-updated: 2023-06-08
+updated: 2023-06-22
 ---

-**Last updated 8th June 2022**
+**Last updated 22nd June 2023**

 ## Objective

+Your domain name is currently filed with a **registrar** and you want to transfer it to OVHcloud?
+You can do this by following a transfer procedure.

-By transferring your domain name, you will change your domain name registrar.
-You can transfer your domain name to OVHcloud by creating an order; the process will usually take between 1 and 10 days.
+By transferring your domain name, you will change your **registrar** for it.
+You can transfer your domain name to OVHcloud by creating an order.
+This process usually takes between one and ten days.

 **This guide explains how to transfer a generic domain name to OVHcloud.**